Skip to main content

 Option 2: Advanced Cards macro

-The Advanced Cards macro (included in Mosaic: Content Formatting Macros & Templates) lets you create visually appealing, card-based layouts on a Confluence page.
-Advanced Cards offers more customisation options than Cards.
-You can:
+The Advanced Cards macro (included in Mosaic: Content Formatting Macros & Templates) offers far more customisation options, allowing you to create visually appealing, card-based layouts on a Confluence page.
+With Advanced Cards, you can:

 To use Advanced Cards on your pages:

-- In Edit mode, type “/advanced cards”.
-Select the Advanced Cards macro.
+2. In Edit mode, type “/advanced cards” and select the macro.

-- Click the Publish or Update button in the top-right of your page to see your brand new cards in action!
+4. Click Save on the macro editor, then select Publish or Update in the top-right of your page to see your brand new cards in action!

 How to customise your Advanced Cards: